DeepaSree16/Materials/source/Store/Store_Directory_Structure.rst

   - It is not necessary that a directory level 2 be always created in a directory level 1.

-* directory level 3: Sub-sub topic directory: This is a single specific topic within a sub-topic category
+* Directory level 3: Sub-sub topic directory: This is a single specific topic within a sub-topic category

   - The directory name consists of the complete name of the topic, without abbreviation, with initial letters capitalized and no space between subsequent words in the topic